abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 All days and calculations are provided following the Danish Holiday Rights 'Dansk ferielov’.
 It is your own responsibility, to make sure you use all your holiday days before the new year starts and to check the entitled payments.

 ### Booking holiday
 The sooner you notify us of your request, the higher the chance of appoval gets.
 Notify us as soon as possible, so we can do our best to make sure you can enjoy your desired time off.

 Our rules of thumb:
 - A single day off should be requested minimum 7 days in advance.
 - Vacation (several days in a row) should be requested minimum 3 weeks in advance, and can be rejected if the timing doesn’t allow it.
 - Vacation of 1-3 weeks should be requested a minimum of 8 weeks in advance, and can be rejected if the timing doesn’t allow it.
 - Please inform our traffic manager about your request by writing her on slack.
+- Change your slack status to 'off - vacation' so we can respect your time off

 To make the traffic smooth please follow this order: